meszmate/manifest/README.md

-# egmanifest
+# Epic Games Manifest Parser
-A parser for binary epic games launcher manifests.
+Epic games is using .manifest files to download or update games